mattermost/docs/source/about/cloud-subscriptions.rst

 .. note::

-  Your credit card will be verified and you'll be charged immediately.
+  - Your credit card will be verified and you'll be charged immediately.
+  - A minimum of ten users is required.

 4. Click **Upgrade** to confirm.

 To upgrade to Mattermost Enterprise, `contact sales <https://mattermost.com/contact-sales/>`__.

 View subscription information
 -----------------------------